 the 15th day of the month where this is a Business Day, and the last Business Day of the month.
-In the event that the 15th is not a Business Day, the Business Day prior to this date or such other day as may be agreed between the ACD and Depositary.
+In the event that the 15th is not a Business Day, the Business Day prior to this date or such other day as the ACD may decide and agree with the Depositary.